RasaHQ/rasa/docs/domains.rst

 .. note::

-  For mor information about the utter template format (e.g. the use of variables like ``{name}`` or buttons) take a look at :ref:`utter_templates`.
+  For more information about the utter template format (e.g. the use of variables like ``{name}`` or buttons) take a look at :ref:`utter_templates`.

 .. _custom_actions: